This page provides details on the Swarm rollout in the V-Ray Asset Editor.

 Overview

-The new V-Ray Swarm Rendering is a web-based distributed rendering system.
+The new V-Ray Swarm is a web-based distributed rendering system.
 It’s a simple, yet powerful way to split your rendering across multiple computers.

 UI Path